RuchitKumarPatel/FireGPT-Group3-AMI/README.md

   - Support for file uploads to supplement queries.
   - Full message history and auto-scrolling.

-### 📁 File Upload

-  - Drag & drop support for multiple files.
-  - Validation for file types and size limits.
-  - Progress indicators for a smooth user experience.

 ### 🗺️ Map Integration

   - Includes a placeholder for a world map.